 Truckee - 2 Hours from Sacramento

 Just two hours outside of Sacramento, Truckee is a perfect day trip if you're looking for winter outdoor sports or a taste of California's history.
 Truckee was once the site of a lumber mill, stagecoach stop, and railroad station.
-The town became a winter sports hotspot in 1875 and in 1960 was the site of the Winter Olympics.
+The town became a winter sports hotspot in 1875 and, in 1960, was the site of the Winter Olympics.
 Stroll historic Downtown Truckee to take in the history, or pop into the Railroad Museum and Old Jailhouse Museum to learn more.
-When you're done, eat at one of the town's two restaurants to be featured on Diners, Drive-Ins, and Dives with Guy Fieri – Jax at the Tracks and Burger Me.
+When you're done, dine at Jax at the Tracks, a classic American diner featured on Diners, Drive-Ins, and Dives with Guy Fieri.

 Looking for a little more adventure?
 Truckee also offers excellent snowshoeing, cross-country skiing, and downhill skiing.